The brave efforts of the emergency services continue to bring relief to the Australian communities facing bushfire threats.

-Wait four minutes.
-If there is little or no improvement give another four puffs.
+Wait 4 minutes.
+If there is little or no improvement give another 4 puffs.

 If there is still no improvement, call an ambulance immediately.
-Keep giving four puffs every four minutes until the ambulance arrives.
+Keep giving 4 puffs every 4 minutes until the ambulance arrives.

-Note: If someone is showing signs of a severe asthma attack you should call an ambulance immediately and follow this Asthma First Aid Plan until they arrive.
+Note: If someone is showing signs of a severe asthma attack you should call an ambulance immediately and follow this Asthma First Aid Plan until it arrives.

 Please select your location and course